The Best Thing Ever: Biography

 The Best Thing Ever's original lineup consisted of Noah Britton, Alex Billig, Jennifer Page, and Emilyn Brodsky.
 Although the band officially consisted of four people, they played in various incarnations.
 Britton was the only constant member.

 In 2004, Brodsky decided to leave The Best Thing Ever to make it on her own.

 On May 1, 2006, Britton, Billig, and Page officially revived The Best Thing Ever moniker before embarking on The Bathroom Tour.
 For twelve straight days, The Best Thing Ever invaded bathrooms across New England to perform their music for unsuspecting audiences.

 The Bathroom Tour DVD, which documents the events of the tour, was released in April 2007.
 Most of it was filmed by Eric Williams of The Eskalators but part of it was filmed by Josh Safdie.
+It was edited by Jon Rotberg.

 In the summer of 2007, the band reunited for The Surprise Tour, playing exclusively unbooked shows all over the country with acts including Andrew Bird and Gravy Train!!!!.
 Venues included the Kansas Barbed Wire Museum, the Mall of America, Corn Palace, and Rock and Roll Hall of Fame, where they put up their own exhibit as inductees for the class of 2007.
 A film documenting the tour was released on April 1, 2011, shot by Eric Williams of The Eskalators and edited by Benny Safdie and Laura Meoli.

 During the last week of June 2008, the band went on what they claimed would be their last tour, The Retirement Tour, a tour of retirement-related venues.
 However, in April, 2009, they played a surprise show at a donut shop in Allston, Massachusetts.
 They now claim that The Retirement Tour never happened, and that they will continue to perform occasionally.

 In February 2010, the band went on The Animals Tour, performing exclusively for animals in the New York City area, including surprise shows at a zoo and an aquarium, and a booked show at a dog shelter, which was filmed and edited by Benny Safdie.